Is Online Sports Betting Legal in Illinois?

 A number of bills have been drafted in Illinois since PASPA was repealed.
 Hearings have been held, but none have yet been voted on.
 Rep. Lou Lang has been the biggest instigator behind the movement towards legalization.
 He has indicated a desire to use sports betting taxes to contribute to sorely needed public funding.
 Online gambling has also been included in the conversation.

 While there has been some opposition from the anti-gambling lobby, the movement has been steadily gathering support.
-Lang has said he hopes to have a bill in front of the House of Representative in early 2019.
+Lang has said he hopes to have a bill in front of the House of Representatives in early 2019.

 Which Online Sports Betting Sites Are Legal in Illinois?